iliags/click_storm/README.md

 # Click Storm

-Click Storm is an open-source auto-clicker created to provide a safe alternative.
+Click Storm is a safe, open-source, auto-clicker.

+## Notes

+### Dependencies

+Linux users may need to install `libxdo-dev` to run the application.

+### Permission

+Some devices may prevent hardware access due to permissions, see this [permissions](https://github.com/enigo-rs/enigo/blob/main/Permissions.md) page if you have issues.

 ## Virus Total